matic-insurance/sidekiq-datadog-monitor/README.md

 `tags` tags for datadog metrics

 `cron` - schedule settings for background job that will gather and send Sidekiq metrics

-`batch` turns on sending DD metrics in batches.
-Make sure you don't have too many queues before enabling this option.
-The message with all tags must fit into [8KB of default DataDog buffer](https://docs.datadoghq.com/developers/dogstatsd/high_throughput/#enable-buffering-on-your-client) size.

 ## Development